Mamadou-Keita/DeeCLIP/README.md

 ☀️ If you find this work useful for your research, please kindly star our repo and cite our paper! ☀️

 ### TODO
-We are working hard on following items.
+We are working hard on the following items:

 - [ ] Release ArXiv paper
 - [ ] Release training scripts
-- [ ] Release inference scripts
+- [x] Release inference scripts
-- [ ] Release checkpoints
+- [x] Release checkpoints

 ## Introduction